williamge/carrizo-pathtracer/Readme.md

 ##What it is

-Right now, nothing really, what will it be one day?
 A nice pathtracer written in C++, basically a raytracer that doesn't stop at the first bounce or so arbitrarily but considers the path of each ray of light to better model the lighting.

 ##What it does

-So far it can create and traverse BVH structures, and compute intersections for triangles, but there's nothing set up to load objects or to shade them.
+So far it can create and traverse BVH structures, compute intersections for triangles, import models by file, and then shade them from their vector normals and depth, not actually shading them mind you but creating images shaded with those two things.

 ###File listing and Installation Notes
 - **/image log/** : A listing of pictures rendered by the program over time